 BREO ELLIPTA, like all medicines containing sympathomimetic amines, should be used with caution in patients with convulsive disorders or thyrotoxicosis and in those who are unusually responsive to sympathomimetic amines.
 Doses of the related beta2-adrenoceptor agonist albuterol, when administered intravenously, have been reported to aggravate preexisting diabetes mellitus and ketoacidosis.

 Beta-adrenergic agonist medicines may produce significant hypokalemia in some patients, possibly through intracellular shunting, which has the potential to produce adverse cardiovascular effects.
 The decrease in serum potassium is usually transient, not requiring supplementation.
 Beta-agonist medications may produce transient hyperglycemia in some patients.
-In 4 clinical trials of 6- and 12-month duration evaluating BREO ELLIPTA in subjects with COPD, there was no evidence of a treatment effect on serum glucose or potassium.
+In clinical trials evaluating BREO ELLIPTA in subjects with COPD or asthma, there was no evidence of a treatment effect on serum glucose or potassium.

 Patient Counseling Information

-BREO ELLIPTA is not meant to relieve acute symptoms of COPD and extra doses should not be used for that purpose.
-Acute symptoms should be treated with a rescue inhaler such as albuterol.
-The physician should provide the patient with such medicine and instruct the patient in how it should be used.
+Inform patients that BREO ELLIPTA is not meant to relieve acute symptoms of COPD or asthma and extra doses should not be used for that purpose.
+Advise patients to treat acute symptoms with an inhaled, short-acting beta2-agonist such as albuterol.
+Provide patients with such medication and instruct them in how it should be used.

-Patients should be instructed to notify their physicians immediately if they experience any of the following:
+Instruct patients to seek medical attention immediately if they experience any of the following:

 - Significant decrease in lung function as outlined by the physician